 How will you capture your share of the market?

-Here are just a few of those best practices:
+Here are just a few of those SEO best practices to follow:

 - Add visuals and media to your website to engage your audience & improve bounce rates